UriCW/vimport/writeup.md

 ## Plan

 I decided to use python and flask to accomplish the REST API part of this task.
 This is mostly because I am familiar and like Flask and Python.
 It may not be the best tool, actually FastAPI or Falcon could probably be a little bit better for this simple application, and using Async TypeScript would probably be closer to the tooling I would choose for a production system, depnding on other factors like how often this task needs to run and what latency can be tollerated, vs development time and the likelihood ofrequiring to extend the functionality, and any other similar considerations.
 I think for a demonstration this will be a good setup.

 I decided to use SQLAlchemy as the ORM as again, I am familiar with it and it's good enough for the task at hand.
 I will use Postgresql, no particular reason, i just usually opt for it given no other restrictions, but it is interchangeable by simple modifying the docker-compose file and the application config, given I will be using an ORM.

-I went out of the assumption that what you would like to see is that I am able to handle long background tasks, and that it doesn't hold the application while the tasks are running, and that I am familiar with some of the techniques to accomplish those.
+I went out of the assumption that what you would like to see is that I am able to handle long background tasks, and that it doesn't hold the application while the tasks are running, and that I am familiar with some of the techniques to accomplish those heavy workloads.

 There are a few options to demonstrate this, and between python's native threading and processing, or a more dedicated workload framework, I decided to go with Celery to perform the jobs as, and again, depending on many considerations, is probably closer to what a production system would use.

 Mostly, I believe that it'll better demonstrate that I understand the tradeoffs and tooling available for such jobs which is the main aim of this task.
 It's defintely an overkill for the task's requirements.

-The reading of the CSV will be streaming, and I will break down the file into batches as this is how I would usually handle these tasks in the wild too. it's generally pefered over line by line importing and will be more efficient in terms of processing.
+The reading of the CSV will be streaming, and I will break down the file into batches as this is how I would usually handle these tasks in the wild too. it's generally preferred over line by line importing and will be more efficient in terms of processing.

 For testing, I will use pytest, as I usually do in all my python projects more or less.